 For a variety of reasons, customers require the physical properties inherent in thinner substrates.
 It may be simple to quickly answer yes, we can do it; but, we needed to prove the point.
 The manufacturing processes had to adapt to the flexible nature of the materials which added some new challenges.
 The result was an aluminum circuit board with circuit performance characteristics equal to our standard offerings but is also thin as paper.

-Have we had requests we have had to say no to?
+Have Omni had requests for PCBs manufacturing were you had to say no to?